aarongilly/aarongilly.github.io/_pages/pdw.md

 author_profile: true
 ---

-So, you’re interested in my life tracking thing.
-This page will hopefully answer your questions.
+I have done a life-tracking project since 2013.
+If you're interested in that, this page is for you.
+Hopefully it will answer your questions.

 # Who